esamattis/blog/source/_posts/2013-03-22-journey-from-requirejs-to-browserify.markdown

 ## Next

 There are still few thing I want to investigate.
-If browser only modules are ok(?) in npm: How can I use images and CSS from a npm module?
+If browser only modules are ok in npm: How can I use images and CSS from a npm module?
 CSS could done with a transform plugin and some runtime code which appends it to DOM, but how to get images from it especially if I'm not using node.js as my backend?